KadrioL/youtrackBeginner/README.md

-# DHBWorld - Software Requirements Specification
+# Youtrack - Beginner Guideline

 ## Table of contents
 - [Table of contents](#table-of-contents)